aapoalas/denonomicon/static/contents/interfacing-with-non-c-api/cpp/inheritance.md

 We have here four virtual methods, one of which is pure virtual and one is the destructor.
 As we already learned in the [C++ calling convention], C++ has three destructors of which 1 is often a duplicate.
+These were the complete object destructor which deletes all base classes (including virtual), the base object destructor which only deletes concrete base classes, and finally the deleting destructor which does all that the complete object destructor does and also deallocates the memory behind the pointer.

+When we're deleting some `PartiallyVirtualClass*` pointer we do not know if the pointer points to the base class or some inherited version of it.
+Thus, if we want to completely destructure it we must call the deleting destructor or the complete object destructor (this if we want to keep its memory allocated for some reason).
+So these two destructors must be in the virtual table of the class.

+The third destructor, the base object destructor, is only called from an inheriting class' destructor.
+The inheriting class always knows which class it inherits and thus knows exactly what base object destructor it needs to call.
+This destructor is then not needed in the virtual table.

 Thus, our actual number of virtual functions in this example is 5:

-- 2 for the destructors (deleting, and complete / base)
+- 2 for the destructors (deleting and complete), and
 - 1 for each of the virtual methods.

 Additionally, our virtual table will need to hold a pointer to the object's